streamlink/streamlink/docs/plugin_matrix.rst

 mips                mips.tv              Yes   --    Requires rtmpdump with K-S-V patches. mlgtv               mlg.tv               Yes   --
-nhkworld            nhk.or.jp/nhkworld   Yes   No npo                 npo.nl               Yes   Yes   Streams may be geo-restricted to Netherlands. nrk                 - tv.nrk.no          Yes   Yes   Streams may be geo-restricted to Norway.
+nhkworld            nhk.or.jp/nhkworld   Yes   No nos                 nos.nl               Yes   Yes   Streams may be geo-restricted to Netherlands. npo                 npo.nl               Yes   Yes   Streams may be geo-restricted to Netherlands. nrk                 - tv.nrk.no          Yes   Yes   Streams may be geo-restricted to Norway.
                     - radio.nrk.no